At the moment, from age 55, you can enjoy flexible access to your pension savings. This is increasing to age 57 from the 6th of April 2028.

-Pension drawdown, also known as flexible access, lets you access your savings whenever you need them.
+Pension drawdown lets you access your savings whenever you need them.

 You’re in complete control - enjoy a regular income, or dip in and out whenever you like.
 Allowing you to take more money when you need it and less when you don't.